Karns11/RandomUserDataPipeline/README.md

 4. Obtain a free api key from namsor:

    Navigate to https://namsor.app/.
-From there, create free account.
+From there, create a free account.
 Then, you will have to verify your email address.
 After that, you can then copy api key from the dashboard section here: https://namsor.app/my-account/.

 5. Create .env file to store the api key, rather than hard-coding it in the application itself.
    Within the .env file, you should create a NAMSOR_API_KEY variable.